paritytech/xcm-docs/src/journey/expects.md

 # Expects
 XCM contains instructions to check for specific conditions during the execution of the message.
-These 'expect' instructions check for a specific condition and if the condition is not as expected, the instruction throws an error.
-These instructions are, for example, useful to check the state of the registers before executing specific instructions.
+These 'expect' instructions check for a specific condition and if it's not fulfilled, an error is then thrown.
+These instructions are used for things like checking the state of the registers before executing specific instructions.
 XCM contains the following expect instructions:
 - `ExpectAsset`
 - `ExpectOrigin`
 - `ExpectPallet`